stevehjohn/Epsilon/README.md

 - Water bug - need to render short bit of water when a tile is directly below
 - Day/Night cycle?
 - Weather
+- Sky to account for scale
+- Waterfall fade over world edge

 ## Controls